MILART_ { Mila Margini } The screen is my canvas

 ABOUT

+I’m Mila Margini, an Italian visual artist, illustrator and graphic designer.
 I graduated in Painting from the Academy of Fine Arts.
 After completing my degree, I spent a year in the United States, where I studied Web Design and Graphic Design at college.
 When I returned to Italy, I worked as a graphic designer and art director between Milan and Trento, in advertising agencies.

 After ten years in the field, I chose to teach, and today I teach graphic design subjects in an art high school.
 It was while working with my students that I rediscovered the urge to express myself personally.